 NURS 939 - Seminar and Practicum in the Primary Care of Families III

 Final integrative clinical course that allows for intensive application of primary care knowledge and skills in practice.
-Seminar allows for in-depth analysis of various clinical problems and role issues.
-Students are actively involved in a primary care setting appropriate to their area of study.
-Extensive clinical experience under the guidance of a preceptor.
-Prereq: NURS 935; 936; 937; 938.
+Seminar allows for in-depth analysis of various clinical problems, scope of practice and professional role issues.
+This course provides students the opportunity to develop objectives for their own learning experiences in order to complete their individual achievement of the family nurse practitioner expected outcomes.
+The course provides the opportunity for extensive clinical experience under the guidance of a preceptor.
+Prereq: majors only.
 Special fee.

 NURS 944 - Population Health Promotion and Risk Reduction

 Students examine the theoretical and empirical bases for health promotion and risk reduction assessment and interventions to improve population health outcomes.
 International and national health objectives provide the organizing framework for the consideration of health behaviors.
 Health promotion and risk reduction are examined within an ecological perspective, including critical social, political, racial/ethnic, cultural and economic environments.
 Students examine issues that impact individual, family, and community wellness throughout the lifespan.
 Prereq: majors only.

 NURS 951 - Clinical Epidemiology and Decision Analysis

 This theory course provides an in-depth study and application of methods and tools used to guide clinical nursing leader's decision-making under conditions of uncertainty.
 Prereq: majors only.